 The two cards are nearly identical in terms of what they offer on an ongoing basis; the difference is the airline and the bonuses.

-Currently, the Delta card features a welcome offer of 30,000 bonus miles for spending $1,000 in the first three months as well as a $50 statement credit after you make a Delta purchase in the same time frame (American Express is a CardRatings advertiser).
+For a limited time, the Delta card features a welcome offer of 60,000 bonus miles for spending $2,000 in the first three months as well as a $50 statement credit after you make a Delta purchase in the same time frame (American Express is a CardRatings advertiser).

 They both offer two miles for every $1 spent with the affiliated airlines, though it's limited to "eligible" purchases on American Airlines.
 You also get two miles per $1 spent at gas stations and restaurants with the American Airlines card.
 Neither card charges foreign transaction fees on international purchases.